 SUGIMOTO Yu, Dr. Agr.

-Dr. Agr., 2017, Kyoto University WEB >> http://piano.chem.yamaguchi-u.ac.jp/ Theoretical Study of Reaction Mechanisms and Molecular Properties ur research interest is to investigate reaction mechanisms and molecular properties using theoretical calculations.
-Current research is focused on three fields: (1) theoretical investigation of metal-catalyzed reaction mechanisms, (2) theoretical estimation of molecular properties with a large $\pi$ -conjugated aromatic system, and (3) development of a new functional molecule and a route for synthesizing it.
-Theoretical investigation of metal-catalyzed reaction mechanisms is a key project.
+Dr. Agr., 2017, Kyoto University WEB >> http://piano.chem.yamaguchi-u.ac.jp/ Theoretical Study on Investigation of the Reaction Mechanism and the Molecular Property ur research interest is to investigate the reaction mechanism and the molecular property using theoretical calculation.
+Current research is focused on three fields: (1) theoretical investigation of metal-catalyzed reaction mechanism, (2) theoretical estimation of molecular properties with a large π -conjugated aromatic system, and (3) development of a new functional molecule and a route for synthesizing it.
+Theoretical investigation of metal-catalyzed reaction mechanism is a key project.
 A transition metal complex has been used as a catalyst in various organic synthesis reactions.
 Those catalyst reactions exhibit various structures as well as bonding and reactivity to which the metal atoms' d orbitals contribute, making them very interesting.
 Moreover, multiple electronic system catalysts exhibit large molecular sizes, facilitating a flexible electronic state.
 Consequently, it becomes easy to control structure and reactivity.
 We are conducting a theoretical investigation into transition metal-catalyzed reactions and searching for transition state structures, rate-determining steps, and active species.

-New Heck catalytic cycle with Pd (II) complex About Researcher
+New Heck catalytic cycle with Pd(II) complex About Researcher